On-line Te Reo Māori Dictionary

 Future agent emphatic - māku

-Mā Taika ngā tamariki e tiki.
+Mā Aroha ngā tamariki e tiki.

-Taika will be the one to collect the children.
+Aroha will be the one to collect the children.

 Future agent emphatic - māku